Estimating neural connection strengths from firing intervals: Numerical experiments

 \subsection{Symmetric connectivities}

 We now consider the inverse problem where the true connectivity is generated by the symmetric function \eqref{eq:Wsym}, see Figure \ref{fig:W_sym}.

-We first add noise to $\bb$ and explore how this affects the inverse solution $\WW^{\kappa}_{\text{inv}}$\footnote{The rows in $\WW^\kappa_{\text{inv}}$ is given by $\ww_\kappa$, see \eqref{eq:regularized_sol}.}.
+We first add noise to $\bb$ and explore how this affects the inverse solution $\WW^{\kappa}_{\text{inv}}$\footnote{The columns in $\WW^\kappa_{\text{inv}}$ are given by $\ww_\kappa$, see \eqref{eq:regularized_sol}.}.
 In Figure \ref{fig:nx20_noiseb_symmetric} the inverse solution and the difference $\WW^{\kappa}_{\text{inv}}-\WW$ is plotted for $n=20$ neurons.
 We observe that the inverse solution gets less accurate when we increase the noise, and, from the lower row of plots, that the magnitude of the error increases.
 In addition, we note that the regularization parameter $\kappa$ used to compute the inverse solutions becomes smaller when we increase the noise level.

-When increasing the number of neurons to $n=100$, we found that Morozov's discrepancy principle was unsuccessful in obtaining a reasonable choice for the regularization parameter for the $nl=1\%$ and $nl=5\%$ noise levels.
+When increasing the number of neurons to $n=100$, we found that Morozov's discrepancy principle was unsuccessful in obtaining a reasonable choice for the regularization parameter for the $nl=1\%$ noise level.
 For a real world problem, it would not be possible to minimize the error in Frobenius norm, i.e., $\argmin_{\kappa} \|\WW^{\kappa}_{\text{inv}}-\WW\|_F,$ to obtain the regularization parameter $\kappa$, since we would not know the true solution $\WW$.
-In spite of this, we include the inverse solution calculated using this method to obtain the regularization parameter for the $1\%$ and $5\%$ noise levels, see Figure \ref{fig:nx100_noiseb_symmetric}.
-We present these results to demonstrate the existence of a satisfactory solution.
+In spite of this, we include the inverse solution calculated using this method to obtain the regularization parameter for the $1\%$ noise level, see Figure \ref{fig:nx100_noiseb_symmetric}.
+We present this result to demonstrate the existence of a satisfactory solution.